sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 [root@localhost inframgr]#
 ```

-<p class="cn" markdown="1">You can see find the exploit code [here](/pocs/cve-2020-32{43,47}.py.txt) and [here](/pocs/src-2020-0014.py.txt).
-Excuse the py2 code eh?</p>
+You can see find the exploit code [here](/pocs/cve-2020-32{43,47}.py.txt) and [here](/pocs/src-2020-0014.py.txt).
+Excuse the py2 code eh?

 ## Conclusion

-<p class="cn" markdown="1">The ability to untar an untrusted file can break several assumptions made by developers and it's up to creative attackers to fully expose the impact of such a situation.
-Additionally, I still believe that applications *should not* allow by design remote code execution features but of course, if it's protected by authentication then you **really** want to make sure you don't have an authentication bypass vulnerability lurking in the code.</p>
+The ability to untar an untrusted file can break several assumptions made by developers and it's up to creative attackers to fully expose the impact of such a situation.
+Additionally, I still believe that applications *should not* allow by design remote code execution features but of course, if it's protected by authentication then you **really** want to make sure you don't have an authentication bypass vulnerability lurking in the code.